JoanaMota/LearnCPP/README.md

 - Multiple: a derived class inherits from two or more classes.
 - Multilevel: the derived class is the base class for another class.
 - Hierarchical: multiple derived classes inherit the properties of the same base class.
 - Hybrid: It's Virtual Inheritance.
 It is a combination of Multilevel and Hierarchical inheritance.
+While it’s ideal to avoid virtual inheritance altogether it can be helpful in some use cases like in [The Diamond Problem](https://github.com/JoanaMota/LearnCPP/wiki/Abstract-Classes-Pure-Virtual-Functions#the-diamond-problem)

 ### [Abstract Class](https://github.com/JoanaMota/LearnCPP/wiki/Abstract-Classes-Pure-Virtual-Functions) VS Interface